 School Libraries: We must embrace as a library community advocacy for school libraries as foundational to the health of our work to prepare students who are college and career ready, and who love to read.
 We must fight the closing of school libraries, the reductions in professional staffing, and the erosion of budgets.
 With weakened school libraries, we create a nation that is not able to locate and evaluate information that is accurate and balanced.
-A summit meeting was convened in Chicago in May of representatives from across the school, public and academic library communities, to discuss the state of school libraries, the work to advocate and demonstrate value and impact, and to outline a strategy that builds a community wide articulation and investment.
+I propose to convene a meeting in Chicago of representatives from across the school, public and academic libraries, the work to advocate and demonstrate value and impact, and to outline a strategy that builds a community wide articulation and investment.

-Library/Journalism Partnership: I have been meeting with representatives from various journalism organizations and professional associations to discuss the state of "fake" or better "false" news, and to explore whether a conversation and continuing partnership in this area would be useful.
+Library/Journalism Partnership: I have been meeting with representatives from various journalism organizations and professional associations to discuss the state of "fake," or better, "false" news, and to explore whether a conversation and continuing partnership in this area would be useful.
 All of the individuals who I have met with have enthusiastically endorsed this idea, and see ALA as a very valuable ally as we commit to knowledge literacy and facts.
-We await the outcomes of the related project at Simmons on how ALA can be most effective in this area.